taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 We see Marcia Netto, President of the Laboratório Nacional de Biociências e Saúde Pública, in Majhee's doorway, rubbing her forehead with exasperation.

 Marcia: **"Você sabe o que eu quero dizer.
-Eles estão *determinados* a ganhar dinheiro com os aplicativos da eSyrup, e quando você publica os desenvolvimentos do seu laboratório online sob uma licença Creative Commons, você torna essa aplicação da eSyrup tech *não patenteável*."**
+Eles estão *determinados* a ganhar dinheiro com os aplicativos da eSyrup, e quando você publica os desenvolvimentos do seu laboratório online sob uma licença Creative Commons, você torna essa aplicação da eSyrup tech *não patenteável*!"**

 *translation: "You know what I mean.
-They are **determined** to make money off eSyrup applications, and when you post your lab's developments online under a Creative Commons license, you make that application of eSyrup tech **unpatentable**."*
+They are **determined** to make money off eSyrup applications, and when you post your lab's developments online under a Creative Commons license, you make that application of eSyrup tech **unpatentable**!"*

 Majhee: **"Exactamente."**

 *translation: "Exactly."*

-Marcia: **"Mas você viu o que eles fizeram depois da nossa colaboração para desenvolver o combustível eSyrup!
+Marcia: **"Mas você viu o que eles fizeram depois da nossa colaboração para combustível eSyrup!
 Este instituto não pode permitir outra rodada de ações legais como essa!"**

-*translation: "But you saw what they did with after our collaboration to develop eSyrup fuel!
+*translation: "But you saw what they did with after our eSyrup fuel collaboration!
 This institute cannot afford another round of legal action like that!"*

-### Page 4

 Majhee angrily turns off the giant bacteria of light with an impatient gesture as she turns to Marcia, furious.